Alachisoft/NCache-Samples/dotnet/NHibernateCore/oss/README.md

 This .NET 8.0 console application shows how to integrate NCache into NHibernate applications by using NCache as a second-level cache.
 The application shows how to cache database items and queries using NHibernate in order to reduce database load.

-Key features covered include query caching (`List`/`ListAsync`), single entry retrievals (`UniqueResult`/`UniqueResultAsync`), addition of entries (`Save` and `Flush`) and removal of entries and queries (`Evict` and `EvictQueries`) from database and cache.
-The sample uses an altered version of `Microsoft's Northwind dataset` to illustrate realistic scenarios.
+The sample covers common caching operations, including query caching (`List`/`ListAsync`), retrieving single entities (`UniqueResult`/`UniqueResultAsync`), adding new entities (`Save` and `Flush`), and removing cached entities and query results (`Evict` and `EvictQueries`).
+To provide realistic examples, the application uses a modified version of Microsoft's Northwind sample database.

 ## Prerequisites

-Before the sample application is executed, make sure that:
+Before running the sample, ensure that:

-- .NET Framework 4.8.1 Developer Pack or Visual Studio (recommended) installed.
+- .NET Framework 4.8.1 Developer Pack and Visual Studio (recommended) are installed.
 - NCache is installed and running in an accessible location.
 - Ensure that `demoCache` (or another cache of your choice) is running.
 	- By default, the cache name `demoCache` is configured in `NCacheNHibernate.xml` and `hibernate.cfg.xml`.
 Adjust as needed.